ENG517/Procedure/RavindranH/p-possytem-generatereport.md

 2.3 Review the list of available reports:

-- **Orders** – Shows details of every order created during the session.
+- **Orders** – Shows details of every order created during an active POS session.
 - **Sales Details** – Shows item-wise sales information for the selected date.
-- **Session Report** – Summarizes all actions performed in an active POS session.
+- **Session Report** – Summarizes all actions performed during an active POS session.
-- **Preparation Time** – Shows the time taken to prepare each order placed during the active POS session.
+- **Preparation Time** – Shows the time taken to prepare each order placed during an active POS session.

 2.4 Select the report you want to generate.
-**Example:** Select **Orders** if you want information about orders created during the session.
+**Example:** Select **Orders** if you want information about orders created during a session.

 ---